DavidRieman/WheelMUD/Documentation/Development/HowTo_CustomizeCharacterCreation.md

 # How To: Customize Character Creation in WheelMUD

 ## Customizing Character Creation
 Customizing the character creation process needs a bit of knowledge of C#.
-However Karak had done a great job of simplifying the process for us.
+However the WheelMUD team has done a great job of simplifying the process for us.
-This walk-through is verified accurate against WheelMUD v0.4.
+(This walk-through is verified accurate against WheelMUD v0.4.)

 First, locate the WheelMUD.ConnectionStates project.